 Cultivate closeness by cultivating these interests, so when you are together, you can pick up right where you left off.

-8. Talk about your hopes, dreams, and fears.
+8. Long distance couples must talk about their hopes, dreams, and fears.

 Vulnerability and openness are key to emotional intimacy in a relationship.